deankoch/UYRW_data/markdown/get_meteo.md

 time series, and one file per variable for each of the data sources.

-These GeoTIFF files preserve the original gridded projection of the data, allowing easy visualization of the weather grids in future analysis (using `plot(raster(...))`).
+These GeoTIFF files preserve the original gridded projection of the data, allowing easy visualization of the weather grids (using `plot(raster(...))`).
 Note that different sources have different projections.
 The tabular data, however are all accompanied by geographical (lat/long) coordinates, as needed in SWAT+; whereas the points shapefile is projected to our UYRW project reference system (UTM).